JamesGJ5-Learning-To-Code/todo-list/README.md

 -- ii) Bring up a button.submit-project which:
---- a) DONE Creates a project object (with a soonestDueDate of "undefined" and a priority of negative infinity) and DONE Puts it into its correct position in allProject.projectList, then Puts it in the position of the DOM corresponding to that index position as a form, making sure the inputs are frozen until button.edit-project is clicked then
+--- a) DONE Creates a project object (with a soonestDueDate of "undefined" and a priority of negative infinity) and DONE Puts it into its correct position in allProject.projectList, then DONE Puts it in the position of the DOM corresponding to that index position as a form, making sure the inputs are frozen until button.edit-project is clicked then
-Resets the #new-project-form
+DONE Resets the #new-project-form

 button.delete-project
 - Clicking this should: